Choosing the best chicken waterer for your flock is actually a little more complicated than it might seem.

 To help you find the best chicken waterer for your chickens.

-After considering all the options our top picks were…
+After considering all the options our top picks for the best chicken waterers were…

 How to Choose the Best Chicken Waterer

-When shopping for a chicken waterer, there are many considerations you need to keep in mind to ensure you get the best unit for your birds.
+When shopping for a chicken waterer, there are many considerations you need to keep in mind to ensure you get the best chicken waterer for your birds.

-Let’s take a look at some of the key factors you should look at during your search for a poultry waterer.
+To make sure that you’ll choose the right chicken waterer, let’s take a look at some of the key factors you should look at during your search for a chicken waterer.

 Size and Dimensions

 The first thing that chicken keepers should consider is how big or how many waterers will be needed.

 The size of the chicken waterer you use is one of the most important aspects as you don’t want to use one that is too big for your chicken coop or garden.